-The Career Services link http://www.laketech.org/current-students/career-services, located on the institution's website, serves as a communication tool between area employers, the staff, and students.
+The Career Services link located on the institution's website, serves as a communication tool between area employers, the staff, and students.
 Links to job resources, job listings, and career planning are posted and available.
-This provides the opportunity for students enrolled at the Extension Campus and at the Instructional Service Center to access the same information as students enrolled at the Main campus.
-Current job listings are also posted in both program areas and in the rear lobby of the front building and online.
+This provides the opportunity for students enrolled at the Extension Campus and at the Instructional Service Centers to access the same information as students enrolled at the Main campus.
+Current job listings are also posted in program areas, and in the rear lobby of the Main campus's Building 1.
 Recruiter days coordinated by specific program faculty are held throughout the year as well as an annual Career Fair.
 Social media is also used as a communication tool.

-In addition, an online job resource and resume system, "CollegeCentral.com" is available for students and employers.
+In addition, an online job resource and résumé system, "College Central Network" is available for students and employers.
 Employers post jobs online that are available for LTC students.
-Students post their resumes and can use this tool to search for jobs in the region, the state, or nationwide.
+Students post their résumés and can use this tool to search for jobs in the region, the state, or nationwide.

-METHODS OF COLLECTION OF DATA ON COMPLETION, PLACEMENT, AND LICENSURE EXAM PASS RATES system by their faculty member.
-Students process through the Career Success Center and complete exit interviews, graduation applications and the exit surveys.
-A member of the data team assists faculty in gathering follow-up information either by telephone, email, letter, or other electronic media platforms.
-Follow-up contacts are made with completers and employers of these individuals, in an effort to obtain current, relevant information for the administration and faculty and to meet COE requirements.
-Various state systems (Florida Board of Nursing, Florida Department of Law Enforcement, Florida Department of Health, etc.) are utilized to determine whether students passed their licensure exams.
+METHODS FOR COLLECTION OF DATA ON COMPLETION, PLACEMENT, AND LICENSURE EXAM PASS RATES

+The program faculty are responsible for gathering follow-up information on students.
+As students exit their program, completion information is added into the TOM system by their faculty member.
+Students having finalized the graduation application visit the Career Success Center and complete exit surveys.
+A member of the data team assists faculty in gathering follow-up information either by telephone, email, or other electronic media platforms.
+Follow-up contacts are made with completers and employers of these individuals, to obtain current, relevant information for the administration and faculty and to meet COE requirements.
+Various state systems such as the Florida Board of Nursing, Florida Department of Law Enforcement, Florida Department of Health, etc. are utilized to determine whether students passed their licensure exams.